peckadesign/AsyncControl/README.md

 {control comments:async 'Show comments'}
 ```

+### Frontend

+Without any javascript this trait will show only load button.
+With simple script you can automatically load all asynchronous components on page load using nette ajax extension `src/assets/async.nette.ajax.js`.
+Alternatively you can implement your own handling, e.g. component loading while scrolling through page.
+This is handy if you have long pages.
+You do not need to wait till all data are loaded and you can show main data much faster.
+Additional data will be loaded depending on your JS implementation right after page load or on demand.

 ## Configuring

 You can set default message and attributes used for loading link in `bootstrap.php`